 This data can be used to understand what issues are causing the most problems, identify potential areas of improvement, and see how the team is performing overall.
 Additionally, it can help to identify any training needs for the front-line team.

 For example, if call times were considerably low or even high, but the number of issues resolved was low, there would be potential gaps in training, knowledge, or manpower.

-In order to understand the sales process, it is important to track the deal flow.
-This includes the number of deals won, lost, or in progress.
+In order to understand the sales process, it is important to measure the deal flow stages.
+This includes the number of deals won, lost, or in progress and how long deal stayed in these stages.
 Additionally, it is important to track the number of leads and the conversion rate.

-By understanding the deal flow, you can identify any bottlenecks in the sales process, see where deals are being won or lost, and understand the overall health of the sales pipeline.
+By understanding the sales pipeline cycle time, you can identify any bottlenecks in the sales process, see where deals are being won or lost, and understand the overall health of the sales pipeline.
 Additionally, this data can be used to develop strategies for improving the sales process.